cFreed-AKA-Alf/jsmob/readme.md

 - *cssTimeout*=…   : … is the (ms) delay before launching window.resize() [see also CAVEAT]
 - *debug*=1        : some useful informations are displayed in the console
 - *liveshow*=1     : adds an indicator to each element having a class like *%Block*, *%Col*, *%Menu*, *%Zoom*; it displays real-time the current element's width, and its title summarizes its "%" classes
+- *padding*=…      : … is the (px) value for padding-left/-right of a block in reduced layout
 - *prefix*=…       : … is any string of your choice, which is substituted to "%"
 - *vscroll*=0      : suppress vertical scroll-bar (useful to simulate a mobile while on desktop)